 During this process, the CBD is metabolized by the liver and reduced in its potency.
 To achieve the same benefits you’d achieve from a similar dosage of sublingual CBD, you’d need to use far more.

 The effects are unpredictable and may not be as noticeable, and their onset is difficult to time for maximum efficiency.
 You can’t count on orally ingested CBD to kick in when you need it most.

 The Benefits of Long Term CBD Use

-Using high-quality CBD is just as important as any other decision you make for your overall wellness.
+Using a high-quality CBD product is just as important as any other decision you make for your overall wellness.
 In fact, you can’t expect CBD to be used as a cure for poor metabolism or eat better for a day or two or work out once a week and notice tremendous changes in your body.

 Your wellness choices need to be practiced as a ritual.
 You know what your intention is.
 You want to feel better, look better, make healthier choices, or achieve an important goal.
 This may include testing different consumption methods, like taking full-spectrum CBD oil on an empty stomach and opting for a tincture.

-If you’re looking to improve your overall mood, ability to focus, or quality of sleep, you should use CBD at least once a day for an extended period.
+If you’re looking to improve your overall mood, ability to focus, or quality of sleep, you should use a CBD product at least once a day for an extended period.
 After all, it takes about 30 days for CBD’s benefits to produce a meaningful effect that will positively impact how you feel.